 Since 2015, the Hooke Medal was awarded to a cell biologist who started their own group within the last 14 years (with allowances for legitimate career breaks).

 The BSCB accepts nominations for the Hooke Medal at any time.
 Candidates must provide a full CV and have to be nominated by two BSCB members who should both provide a short summary of the candidate’s major contributions to cell biology.
 Nominations should be sent to the BSCB Secretary, Vas Ponambalam.
+If you would like more information about eligibility or the nomination procedure, please contact the BSCB secretary or the membership secretary, Andrew Carter.
 The winner will be selected by the BSCB Committee and will be presented with their medal at the BSCB/BSDB Annual Spring Meeting where they will deliver their Medal Lecture.